 In addition, homes built from 2000 through today make up a higher proportion of the Florida Gulf Coast University neighborhood's real estate landscape than 95.8% of the neighborhoods in America.
 When you are driving around this neighborhood, you'll notice right away that it is one of the newest built of any, with the smell of fresh paint, and the look of young landscaping nearly everywhere you look.
 In fact, 69.7% of the residential real estate here is classified as newer.

 One of the unique characteristics of the Florida Gulf Coast University neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 98.3% of the neighborhoods in America.
-Also of note is NeighborhoodScout's research finding that the Florida Gulf Coast University neighborhood has some of the lowest rates of children living in poverty of any neighborhood in the United States.
-In a nation where approximately 1 in 4 children are living in poverty, the Florida Gulf Coast University community truly stands out from the rest in this regard.
+In a nation where 1 out of every 4 children lives in poverty, the Florida Gulf Coast University neighborhood also stands out as being ranked among the lowest 0.0% of neighborhoods affected by this global issue.

 In addition, neighborhoodScout's analysis shows that the Florida Gulf Coast University neighborhood has a greater concentration of residents currently enrolled in college than 99.9% of the neighborhoods in the U.S. With 98.2% of the population here attending college, this is very much a college-focused neighborhood.